The Shield™ blood test for

 Tom is a paid spokesperson of Guardant Health.

-Shield™ is the only FDA-approved blood test for CRC screening with Medicare coverage*
+Shield™ is the only FDA-approved blood test for CRC screening with the following coverage

 CMS covers the cost of a follow-up colonoscopy after a positive Shield test result